RaresAil/adr-express-ts/README.md

 #### Dependency Selector

-For the next part you can choose if you need more dependencies (They will be automaticly injected).
+For the next part you can choose if you need more dependencies (They will be automatically injected).
 ![Question 2](scripts/resources/cli-q-2.png)

 #### Dialect Selector (Only for Sequelize) and complete extra information